mthvedt/qarth/README.md

 # Qarth

-Qarth is yet another OAuth library with the following features:
+Qarth is yet another OAuth library.
+It has the following features:

-* Simple facade.
+* As simple as possible to use.
+* But no simpler.
+No clever tricks or hacks here.
 * Simple Ring integraiton.
 You can use Friend, or vanilla Ring.
 * Extensible multimethods, because OAuth providers differ in details.
+You can extend them yourself also.

 ## Usage